philbowles/H4/README.md

 /*
 baud = Serial output speed, e.g. 115200.
 If not specified, Serial will not be started, so you won't see any messages. qSize = maximum length of task queue.
 It cannot be set below 5.
-Setting it higher thqn 20 just wastes space and slows things down.
+Setting it higher than, say, 10 just wastes space and slows things down.
-Don't mess with this: 20 is plenty.
+Don't mess with this: 5 is *usually* plenty.
 Leave it alone till you know more about H4.
 */
 ```